ShprAlex/SproutLife/README.md

 There are several reasons why Sprout Life is exciting:

-- **Patterns as programs** - You can think of patterns in Conway's Game of Life as machines.
-A pattern can take on a life of its own and move across the board.
-Patterns are also caclulators.
-Skilled designers have created patterns that perform complex tasks like [generating prime numbers](http://www.njohnston.ca/2009/08/generating-sequences-of-primes-in-conways-game-of-life/).
-Because of their calculating ability patterns act like programs, which means we are evolving brains and not just bodies.

 - **Open ended evolution** - Sprout Life allows for truly open ended evolution.
-Other evolution simulations ([Video](https://www.youtube.com/watch?v=JBgG_VSP7f8)) create interesting behavior, but they have a separation between the body of the organism and the code.
-In the case of GOL and Sprout Life, the bigger the pattern, the bigger the code.
-There are a lot more moving pieces.
-In the end, we'd like to see organisms outsmart their competition by growing bigger and more complex.
+We can encourage bigger organisms to dominate over smaller ones.
+As organisms grow in size, they also grow in terms of their computing ability.
+The patterns are programs, not just machines.
+It’s exciting because there is no limit to how complex the evolved organisms can get.

 - **Collective behavior, not just individual fitness** - Collective behavior is the driver for evolution within Sprout Life.
 Cellular automata patterns are fragile and sensitive to disruption.
 In order for an organism to succeed it needs to be a good neighbor to its offspring, parents, and relatives.